abenson/typst-templates/README.md

-# Templates for Use with Typst
+# A Report template for Use with Typst

 SPDX-License Identifier: Unlicense